 iOS 12 is a major new update, one which users had been waiting for.
 It finally brings performance improvements to older iPhone and iPad models.
 Other much awaited features included in this update are group FaceTime video calls and notification grouping by apps.
 Notifications are much smarter now and can also be customized right from the lock screen, based on your usage.
 Other features include ScreenTime, new camera effects, Animojis with tongue detections, Memojis which are virtual avatars that work with iPhone X’s TrueDepth, Siri Shortcuts and much more.
 Read our comprehensive preview of iOS 12 features for more details.

-Before we being, here is the mandatory disclaimer.
+Before we begin, here is the mandatory disclaimer.
 Even though public beta builds are generally more stable than developer builds, they are still test versions of the operating system.
 It is recommended to use a spare device for testing so that the device and apps that you use daily are not effected.
-If this is not possible for you, make sure you backup your data before proceeding.
+If this is not possible, make sure you backup your data before proceeding.

 Backup iOS device

-If you have enough iCloud storage space, always backup your iOS device to both iCloud as well as iTunes. iCloud will help in easy restore in case there are issues with the beta build, without having to connect to iTunes.
-However, the iTunes backup is like plan B for restore, in case iCloud backup doesn’t help.
+If you have enough iCloud storage space, always backup your iOS device to both iCloud as well as iTunes. iCloud will help with an easy restore, in case there are issues with the beta build, without having to connect to iTunes.
+However, the iTunes backup is like plan B, in case iCloud backup doesn’t help.

 While you are still on iOS 11.4, connect your iOS device to your Windows PC or Mac, open iTunes and start a backup.
 Don’t forget to enable Encrypt iPhone backup in iTunes.
 This will ensure that your account passwords, Health app, Activity app and Home app data are also backed up.